Settlement Offers in Columbine Suits

 ``It might be a strategy by the defense to divide and conquer,″ he said. ``That may be a reality going on with the insurance company.″

-Attorneys fear the leak to the media during negotiations could derail the settlement.
+Some of the attorneys, meanwhile, fear the leak to the media during negotiations could derail the talks.

 ``They are very preliminary, and they are very sensitive,″ said Bob Schuetze, an attorney for wounded student Casey Ruegsegger. ``All the parties would like to resolve the matter short of litigation.
 I certainly hope this does not prevent that.″